Jesse-Cameron/presentations/brownbags/programming_with_photos/PITCHME.md

 - Don't get caught in the headlines.
     - Take a moment.
     - Breathe.
     - Come back with a clear mind.
 - Pay attention to your users.
-- Focus on delivering MVP _then_ improving
+- Focus on delivering MVP _then_ improving your deliverable.
 - Ultimately, never forget that this is a journey.
     - You aren't going to become a genius overnight
     - Let me stress this, _you aren't going to become a genius overnight_